dddddddddzzzz/OpenHeart/README.md

 # Open Heart Protocol

-Open Heart Protocol lets an anonymous user sends an emoji reaction to a URL.
+The Open Heart Protocol lets an anonymous user sends an emoji reaction to a URL.

 ## How

-Set up an endpoint to receive an Open Heart POST request like this one:
+Set up an endpoint to receive an Open Heart `POST` request like this one:

 ```
 curl -d '🫠'  -X POST '<url>'
 ```

 ## Server code examples